sunfounder/robot-hat/docs/source/hardware_introduction.rst

     * 4-channel digital pins, D0-D3.
     * API: :ref:`class_pin`

-**Bluetooth Indicator**
-    * The Bluetooth indicator keeps turning on at a well Bluetooth connection, blink at a Bluetooth disconnection, blink fast at a signal transmission.

 **Battery Indicator**
+    * Two LEDs light up when the voltage is higher than 7.8V.
+    * One LED lights up in the 6.7V to 7.8V range.
-    * The voltage ranging above 7.8V, two LEDs light up; ranging 6.7V~7.8V, one LED turns on; ranging below 6.7V, all LEDs turn off.
+    * Below 6.7V, both LEDs turn off.

 **LED**
     * Set by your program.
 (Outputting 1 turns the LED on; Outputting 0 turns it off.)